Toy Trawler Spaniel

 The Toy Trawler Spaniel is an extinct breed of Spaniel which physically was similar to the King Charles Spaniel of the 16th century.
 It is considered to have descended from the original King Charles Spaniel, and the older variety of the Sussex Spaniel.
-It was originally used as a sporting dog, but became used as a toy and show dog.
+It was employed as a sports dog first before becoming a toy and show dog.
 It was considered to be on the verge of extinction by 1920.
 A preserved specimen is kept in Tring at the Natural History Museum.

 History

 The specific origin of the breed is unknown, but in 1919, it was thought to have been descended from the originally curly-coated King Charles Spaniel and the old-fashioned curly-coated Sussex Spaniel.
 Its original purpose may have been as a sporting dog, but it became more frequently used as a toy dog.
-By 1907, the breed was more popular in Europe than in the U.K., especially in the Netherlands and Italy.
+By 1907, the breed was more popular in mainland Europe than in the U.K., especially in the Netherlands and Italy.

 There is a preserved specimen at the Natural History Museum at Tring.
 Named Robin, it was bred by Lady Wentworth and was born in 1911.
 It died in 1920 when the breed was said to be "nearly extinct".
 Lady Wentworth wrote about using Toy Trawler Spaniels to re-breed the original King Charles Spaniel in her book Toy Dogs and Their Ancestors Including the History And Management of Toy Spaniels, Pekingese, Japanese and Pomeranians, published under the name of the "Hon.
 Mrs. Neville Lytton" in 1911.